Career Timeline of Bubba Wallace: Major Achievements and Milestones

 2014: Full-Time Return to Camping World Truck Series

-In 2014, Wallace returned to the Camping World Truck Series full-time.
-In June, Wallace won the Drivin' for Linemen 200 at Gateway Motorsports Park.
-He won the Mudsummer Classic at Eldora Speedway and the Kroger 200 at Martinsville, dedicating the latter to Wendell Scott.
-He won the season finale at Homestead Miami Speedway, finishing third in points.
+In 2014, Wallace returned to the Camping World Truck Series full-time, winning the Drivin' for Linemen 200 at Gateway Motorsports Park in June.
+He also won the Mudsummer Classic at Eldora Speedway and the Kroger 200 at Martinsville, as well as the season finale at Homestead Miami Speedway.
+He finished third in points.

-In 2014, Wallace returned to the Nationwide Series for Joe Gibbs Racing.
-In May, at Talladega Superspeedway he finished 34th.
-In July at Daytona with Coca-Cola's "Share a Coke" campaign sponsoring, he finished 7th.
+In 2014, Wallace returned to the Nationwide Series for Joe Gibbs Racing, starting at Talladega Superspeedway in May where he finished 34th and Daytona in July where he finished seventh.
+The Daytona race was sponsored by Coca-Cola's "Share a Coke" campaign.

-On January 28, 2015, at NASCAR Media Day, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang.
+On January 28, 2015, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang.

 On June 5, 2017, Richard Petty Motorsports announced that Wallace would drive the team's No. 43 Ford in place of the injured Aric Almirola, making Wallace the first African-American to race in the Cup Series since Bill Lester in 2006.